 Darius Marder & Abraham Marder - Sound of Metal

 Aaron Sorkin - The Trial of the Chicago 7

-PREDICTION: Aaron Sorkin for The Trial of the Chicago 7 - Aaron Sorkin has no doubt earned his spot as one of the greatest screenwriters of our time after writing such films like A Few Good Men, The Social Network, Moneyball, and Molly's Game.
+PREDICTION: Aaron Sorkin for The Trial of the Chicago 7 - Aaron Sorkin has no doubt earned his spot as one of the greatest screenwriters of our time after writing such films as A Few Good Men, The Social Network, Moneyball, and Molly's Game.

-Known for his snappy and quick paced dialogue, he's back at it with yet another courtroom drama.
+Known for his snappy and quick-paced dialogue, he's back at it with yet another courtroom drama.
 The Trial of the Chicago 7 had some of the greatest moments out of any of the other nominees that made the writing truly stand out.

 While Sorkin is a veteran in the business and a win for him would be a snub towards the younger, yet talented writers, the win would be well deserved and representative of his beautiful writing in the film.